-Students take a sequence of 18 studio credits in an art or design discipline beginning in their sophomore year.
+Students take a sequence of a minimum of 18 studio credits in an art or design discipline beginning in their sophomore year.
 Through individual advisement sessions, students choose the core studio discipline based on their experiences in the foundation year and evolving studio interest, and examine their progress in the core as they move from one semester to the next.

 Students pursuing both degree paths—certification and community art and design education—take courses that immerse them in fieldwork and student teaching in K-12 public schools and other settings.
 In their junior year, students decide which path they want to pursue.
 Students who choose the certification path fulfill their additional student teaching requirements in public schools, and students in the community art and design education track fulfill their student teaching requirements in community-based settings.

 All students teach in Saturday Art School, a laboratory school for students from Brooklyn’s many neighborhoods.
-For over a century, Saturday Art School has provided children and adolescents with a quality arts program.
-Partnering with the Center for Art, Design, and Community Engagement K-12, students collaborate with children and young people attending this out-of-school program in art and design.
+For over a century, Saturday Art School has provided children and adolescents with a quality art and design program.
 Students learn to integrate the knowledge, skills and values of their studio-core or major to inform art and design projects conceived and developed in concert with young people.
 Supervised by faculty, students support children and young people in the conceptualization and realization of studio-based projects over the course of the semester culminating in a curated exhibition.

 Students complete a capstone course that supports students as they integrate their studio core with their teaching experiences through reflection and research in the field of art and design education.
 The capstone course in students’ senior year provides a space for students to reflect and build on their learning by investigating a topic in art and design education and developing a senior exhibition and catalog.

 - Students will be required to be fingerprinted in preparation for observing and teaching in New York City’s public schools.

 These workshops must be taken with a provider approved by NYSED.